Council on Aging & Human Services

 Residents of all ages experiencing extreme financial emergencies are welcome to call us.
 We may be of assistance through programs funded by donations and grants.

 We implement the Senior Tax Work-Off Program for residents 60 and older and the Veterans Work-Off Program for veterans of all ages.
 Seniors offer their expertise and talent to a range of departments, ranging from the Schools to the COA&HS to the DPW and beyond, in exchange for an abatement of some of their local property taxes.

-The Town Social Worker, funded by the Ogden Codman Trust, provides assistance to those under 60 including benefits assistance, information and referral, help with family issues, and more.
+The Town Social Workers provides assistance to residents of ALL ages including: benefits assistance, information and referral, help with family issues, and more.

 The Public Health Nurse, who works jointly with the COA&HS and the Board of Health, offers wellness clinics at Lincoln Woods and Bemis Hall as well as home visits for nursing evaluations and monthly educational programs.
 These are all open to residents of all ages.

 The Veterans Services Officer provides assistance with state and federal veterans benefits and other service-related issues as well as outreach to the Lincoln veterans community.